Frequently asked questions

 What is cell cultivation?

-Cultivated meat can replicate the sensory and nutritional profile of conventional meat and seafood because it is composed of the same cell types arranged into the same or similar structures as those found in animal tissues.
+Cultivated meat can replicate the sensory and nutritional profile of traditional food products because it is composed of the same cell types arranged into the same or similar structures as those found in animal tissues.

 The foundation of this technology is well-researched for regenerative medicine applications (tissue engineering) and researchers are currently developing methods to apply it at scale for commercial food production in Australia.